 D = Airplane turns left.
 E = Airplane turns right.

-If your airplane turns to the right (E) during glide tests, bend both of the trim tabs to the left, being careful to do so in equal amounts from the position they were adjusted to during elevator trimming.
+If your airplane turns to the right (E) during glide tests, cut the rudder top and bottom and bend the rudder to the left.

-If your airplane turns to the left (D) during glide tests, bend both of the trim tabs to the right, being careful to do so in equal amounts from the position they were adjusted to during elevator trimming.
+If your airplane turns to the left (D) during glide tests, cut the rudder top and bottom and bend the rudder to the right.